 The researchers collected 4 pieces of publicly available data: the energy consumption of the hardware itself (GPU, CPU, etc.), location of the hardware, the region's average CO2eq/kWh emission, and potential offsets purchased by the cloud provider.
-Keeping these factors in mind, the researchers urge practitioners to choose cloud providers wisely since different levels of renewable energy certificates and carbon offsets purchased by them have an impact on the final output.
-The power usage effectiveness (PUE) of the infrastructure of different cloud providers also changes the output of the calculation.
+Keeping these factors in mind, the researchers urge practitioners to choose cloud providers wisely since different levels of renewable energy certificates and carbon offsets purchased by the infrastructure of different cloud providers also changes the output of the calculation.
 The PUE is a measure of how much overhead is expended for every cycle of useful computation.
 In addition, as highlighted before, choosing the right region for training your model also has a significant impact, sometimes to the order of 35x as demonstrated above.